 Ischia, Italy

 Capri?
 Old news.
 Capri’s secret sister island of Ischia is where it’s at.
 Just a quick ferry ride from Naples, Ischia has it all: beaches, Italian cuisine, island-cultivated Ischian wine, and even volcanic thermal baths.
 Plus, it’s affordable and lesser-known than Capri, meaning you’ll have a true adventure exploring this authentic Italian destination (renting a small motorbike is an incredible way to lap the island and see all its nooks and crannies).
-For more on Ischia and why you need to go, read our article here.
+Learn more about Ischia and why you should visit here.
 Take a look at resort options here.
+You can also purchase ferry tickets ahead of time from Naples to Ischia that include lunch.

 RELATED: 10 Essential & Authentic Things to Do in Naples Italy